Caupolicán: Battle of Millarapue

-After the victory of the Spanish in Lagunillas, Garcia entered hostile territory in search of a decisive battle.
+After the victory of the Spaniards in Lagunillas, Garcia entered hostile territory in search of a decisive battle.
 The Spanish forces set up camp in Millarapue, in the central area of Araucania, 29 November.
 The Mapuche forces led by Caupolican attempted a surprise attack on the enemy camp on the dawn of 30 November.
 Coincidentally, the Spanish troops were celebrating Saint Andrew's Day and as the attack was under way, the Spanish troops sounded a trumpet reveille, which the Mapuche forces took as an alarm; their belief that they had been discovered caused the attack to be ruined.
 There were 15,000 attackers, among which Galvarino was included, who went in front, appearing with his severed arms and inciting the passions of his comrades.
 The battle of Millarapue lasted from the early morning until 2 PM the following day, and Caupolican directed it from atop a white horse.
 Finally, the Mapuche forces were flanked and surrounded, which lead to their defeat.
 The Spanish established the Cañete fort, not far from where the fortress of Tucapel was located.

 Battle of Cañete Fort

-On 20 January 1558 the Spanish army suffered an attack on the fortified city of Cañete, in the which it was surrounded in siege by more than 15,000 Mapuches led by Caupolican.
+On 20 January 1558, the Spanish army suffered an attack on the fortified city of Cañete, in the which it was surrounded in siege by more than 15,000 Mapuche led by Caupolican.
 Caupolican's idea was to let the inhabitants of the city die of hunger.
-The situation became very grave, because leaving the fort to fight on open ground was a certain defeat for the Spanish, and a direct attack on the fort, with a highly armed Spanish contingent, would cause a large number of deaths among the Mapuche force.
+The situation became very grave, because leaving the fort to fight on open ground was a certain defeat for the Spaniards, and a direct attack on the fort, with a highly armed Spanish contingent, would cause a large number of deaths among the Mapuche force.
 A yanakuna named Andresillo offered to attract the Mapuches to the fort by subterfuge.
-The plan consisted of Andresillo making friends with the attackers, making him appear like a Spanish deserter; The Mapuche army believed Andresillo and he told them that the hour of the siesta was the best time to attack the Spanish unaware, and that he would open the doors to allow them to perform a surprise attack.
+The plan consisted of Andresillo making friends with the attackers, making him appear like a Spanish deserter; The Mapuche army believed Andresillo and he told them that the hour of the siesta was the best time to attack the Spaniards unaware, and that he would open the doors to allow them to perform a surprise attack.
 Caupolican tried to prove the veracity of Andresillo's claim ordering a spy to be introduced in the interior of the fort.
 Alonso de Reinoso, captain of the fort, had already expected the spy's visit and gave instructions to all his soldiers to pretend to be sleeping.
 The 5 February was fixed as the date of the attack.
-Andresillo opened the doors of the fort and a group of Mapuches entered silently.
+Andresillo opened the doors of the fort and a group of Mapuche entered silently.
 When almost the entire army was already inside the fort, they were received with rounds of gunfire that caused a high number of casualties among the attackers, who escaped in a disorganized fashion.
 Caupolican was able to flee thanks to the fact that the Spanish cavalry had not yet arrived at the zone of combat.
-When they finally did arrive, the Mapuche troops retreated through the hills and the Spanish left the fort chasing them.
+When they finally did arrive, the Mapuche troops retreated through the hills and the Spaniards left the fort chasing them.